tencentyun/qcloud-documents/product/计算与网络/云服务器/操作指南/访问控制/CVM访问控制示例_intl.md

     ]
 }
 ```
-The above policy is designed to grant users the permissions to work with all the resources in CVM, VPC, Load Balance and MONITOIOR.
+The above policy is designed to grant users the permissions to work with all the resources in CVM, VPC, Load Balance and MONITOR.

 ### Read-only policy for CVMs
 To allow a user to only query CVM instances, without granting him/her the permissions to create, delete, start/shut down the instances, implement the policy named QcloudCVMInnerReadOnlyAccess.